 What Is Print Design?

-Print design refers to the creation of visual graphics intended for physical printing.
+Print design refers to the creation of visual graphics intended for printing on physical media.
 Unlike digital designs, which are displayed on electronic screens, print designs are reproduced on tangible media such as paper, fabric, plastic, or other materials.
 The goal of print design is to use visual elements — such as typography, imagery, color, and layout — to effectively convey a message or brand identity.

-The process typically involves creating a digital version of the design, which is then transferred onto a physical medium through various printing techniques.
-This field requires a keen understanding of how colors will appear in print versus on screen, the different types of paper or materials available, and the technical aspects of printing processes.
+The process typically involves creating a digital design, which is then transferred onto a physical medium through various printing techniques.
+This requires a keen understanding of how colors will appear in print versus on-screen, the best types of paper or materials for different mediums, and the technical aspects of the printing processes.

 Agency description goes here